MonaTheDon/Sahayta/README.md

 3. Set up the environment and configure the solution parameters according to your requirements.
 4. Run the provided scripts and modules to execute the solution components, analyze data, and generate insights.

-## Contributing
-Contributions to the project are welcome!
-If you have suggestions for improvements, bug fixes, or new features, feel free to submit a pull request or open an issue on the GitHub repository.

 ## License
 This project is licensed under the [MIT License](LICENSE).